bruceravel/demeter/documentation/Artemis/path/plot.rst

 The phase information is taken from one of the paths.
 Each path has a button labeled :guilabel:`Use this path for phase corrected plotting`.
-These buttons are exclusive – only one path per data set can have its button ticked on.
+These buttons are exclusive |nd| only one path per data set can have its button ticked on.
 The phase information from that path is used for the phase corrected plots.